San Juan County Court Records

 Forms and Filing

-The Eleventh Judicial District’s Forms & Files library provides downloadable forms organized by case type, including civil petitions, notices, subpoenas, and summons.
-Landlord-tenant forms, name change petitions, and restraining order packets are also available.
-Self-represented litigants can access the court’s self-help guide for procedural guidance and a directory of legal services and referral programs throughout New Mexico.
+The Eleventh Judicial District's Forms & Files library offers downloadable forms organized by case type, including civil petitions, notices, subpoenas, and summons.
+Landlord-tenant forms, name change petitions, and restraining order packets are also available there.
+If you're representing yourself, the court's self-help guide provides procedural guidance and a directory of legal services and referral programs throughout New Mexico.

 Searching Civil Case Records

 Civil case records are searchable through the Case Lookup portal using a party name or case number.
-In-person requests should be directed to the district court clerk’s office at either the Aztec or Farmington courthouse.
+For in-person requests, contact the district court clerk's office at either the Aztec or Farmington courthouse.

 San Juan County Family Court Records